 Bury St Edmunds Elephant and Castle (Trunk)historical era: 21st century

 closed August 2012

 last owner Greene King

 Closed August 2012, reportedly after a long period of poor trade.
-Currently boarded up and for sale.

 The building dates from the early 19th century.

 (Most pub, location & historic details collated by Nigel, Tony or Keith - original sources are credited)

 An elephant & castle has appeared in the crest of the Cutlers Company since 1622.
 Ivory was then used to create knife handles.
 Some claim that the name derives from "Infanta of Castile" a reference to Eleanor of Castile, wife of Edward I.